 Telling the story of humanity as the last species in the galaxy to conquer space travel they must prove their worth amongst the intergalactic council of races that came before with varying degrees of hostility and scepticism.
 You as Commander Shepard (An alliance military soldier) stand as a figurehead for what humanity stands for and are enlisted as a Spectre (A form of shadow operative that report to the council but with no restrictions as to how they fulfil their mission) to investigate and stop the greatest threat the galaxy has ever faced.

-Adding to this introduction of alien species is a lore so in-depth that I found myself even almost 15 years since my initial playthrough enamoured with how these fictional species have their own fully realised cultures, government and military as well as how they interconnect to the main story and serve as plot devices detailing their own complex histories that precedes the game.
+Adding to this introduction of alien species is a lore so in-depth that I found myself even almost 15 years since my initial playthrough enamoured with how these fictional species have their own fully realised cultures, government and military as well as how they interconnect to the main story and serve as plot devices detailing their own complex histories that precede the game.
 It provides the building blocks for metaphors within our own lives and how we should choose understanding and acceptance over indifference, racism and phobia of identity.

 As you progress in your mission, you’ll recruit the more prolific of the alien races to your team all with varying backstories and attitudes towards certain behaviours that you may or may not choose to act on.
 What is also great about these believable characters is that no one person is beyond reproach, through the use of the morality mechanic as Paragon Shepard you can appeal to everyone’s better nature and bring out their best qualities.
 None are inherently evil and are simply believing in what they know to be right despite the tension it causes.
 It’s up to you and your leadership to show them a better way; once again standing as a metaphor and bringing the trivialities of racial prejudice to its knees to unify and bring hope to everyone for a singular cause.